DashankaNadeeshanDeSilva/ReAct_Agent_with_voice_chat/README.md

 ## Overview

 **KIFrag** is a Conversational AI assistant designed to enable users to semantically search and retrieve knowledge from both internal proprietary knowledge bases and external web sources.
-The system leverages advanced LLMs, vector databases, and modern web technologies to provide a seamless chat interface for research-intensive workflows.This project is organized as a microservices architecture with multiple core services.
+The system leverages advanced LLMs, vector databases, and modern web technologies to provide a seamless chat interface for research-intensive workflows.
+This project is organised as a microservices architecture with multiple core services.

 ---